Select Page

 • Bachelor’s degree in Education (special education, literacy, or related field); graduate degree preferred

-• Certification in special education
+• Certification in special education (preferred)

-• Knowledge of and experience with developmental and learning differences (e.g. reading challenges, speech/language difficulties, autism, executive functioning challenges, etc.), psycho-educational tests, reports, and assistive technology
+• Knowledge of and experience with developmental and learning differences (e.g., reading challenges, speech/language difficulties, autism, executive functioning challenges, etc.), psycho-educational tests, reports, and assistive technology

 • Knowledge of administering and interpreting assessments and test results, academic achievement and diagnostic testing